PopovEvgeniy/simpleupxwizard/readme.txt

 0.8.5.1: The documentation has been updated.
 0.8.6: The small changes.
 0.8.7: The source code was recompiled under Lazarus 4.0 RC1.
+0.8.8: The source code was recompiled under Lazarus 4.0 RC3.
+0.8.9-0.9: The small changes.